-We have not identified any significant negative effects on the social, economic, cultural and environmental wellbeing of the regional community.
+We have not identified any significant negative effects on the social, economic, cultural and environmental wellbeing of the regional community as a result of our activities.
 Most of the activities we undertake counteract negative effects produced by factors outside Environment Southland's control.